 The Perceived Image of BMW Drivers

 BMW drivers tend to get a bad rap for being in love with themselves.
 For example, a study by One Poll reveals that the perception of typical BMW drivers is “Smarmy BMW businessmen, holier-than-thou Prius drivers and reckless Subaru boy-racers”.

-While that alone is nothing but a naked stereotype, BMW drivers do tend to display some personality traits which fit the profile.
+While that is nothing but a stereotype, BMW drivers do tend to display some personality traits which fit the profile.
 Below are study and survey results that give us an inside look into the typical BMW enthusiast:

 Less Respect for Regulations and Etiquette